About our programme

 We’re a friendly group.

-We have an active sports and social committee who like to organise wellness weeks, comedy club nights, surfing weekends, step challenges, and much more.
+We have with an active sports and social committee who like to organise wellness weeks, comedy club nights, surfing weekends, step challenges and much more.

 You’ll find lots of ways to get involved.

 To apply, you will need to hold a minimum of a level 8 degree in civil or structural engineering or equivalent.

 When you can apply

 Applications for the 2020 graduate programme will open in September 2019 .

 Where we advertise

 We advertise on our job vacancies page and directly with colleges.